All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why GLP-1 Medications Cause Dizziness

 Dizziness on GLP-1 treatment rarely has a single cause.
-It is usually a combination of factors that you can address one at a time.
+It's usually a combination of factors that you can address one at a time.

 Blood sugar changes are the most common cause.
 GLP-1 medications improve insulin sensitivity and lower blood sugar levels.
 If your blood sugar drops lower than your body is used to, you can feel lightheaded, shaky, and foggy.
 This is especially true if you also take other diabetes medications like sulfonylureas or insulin.

 Your brain runs on glucose.
 When glucose levels drop even slightly below what your body considers normal, dizziness is one of the first warning signs.
-This does not necessarily mean your blood sugar is dangerously low.
+This doesn't necessarily mean your blood sugar is dangerously low.
 It may just be lower than what your body was used to before treatment.

 "Compounding pharmacies serve a critical role in healthcare, but patients need to understand the difference between a properly regulated 503B facility and an unregulated operation.
 Ask about PCAB accreditation and third-party testing.")
 Dr. Scott Brunner, PharmD, Alliance for Pharmacy Compounding